 Respite services for parents of children with additional needs and their siblings, including family holidays, social events and day trips.
 This is a valuable opportunity to have fun together as a family and meet other family carers.

-Weekly after-school club, monthly fun activities and much more, for carers aged five to 18.
+After-school clubs, fun activities, craft videos, emotional support and much more, for carers aged five to 18.
 This is a chance for young carers to take a break and meet other young people in the same position.

 Guidance and support for carers aged 17 to 25 as they make the transition to adult services.

 A lively update on carers issues and events.
 Get your copy emailed to you – Sign up here

 An opportunity for the carers perspective and voice to be heard and influence the development and commissioning of services.

 Key stakeholders from the statutory, private and voluntary sectors come together to share best practice and discuss future developments of service to carers.